-Never forget about a meeting or task again.
-If you adopt the habit of writing everything down, you’ll ensure that you remember what you need to do.
-Whether you prefer traditional to-do lists, or want to utilize an online project management program (we recommend Asana), having somewhere to store notes for various initiatives will be very beneficial.
-Basically, you’ll never regret writing something down, so make it a part of your routine.
+To do this, you could manually write a traditional to-do list, or use an online project management program, like Asana.
+Regardless, having somewhere to store notes will be beneficial.
+You’ll never regret writing something down, so make it a part of your routine.

-In addition to written to-do lists, Evernote is a great organizational app that lets users generate lists and manage projects.
-Add text, hyperlinks, voice memos and even turn your work into slides to share with your team.
+In addition to to-do lists, Evernote is a great organizational app that lets users generate lists and manage projects.
+This can be used to keep track of long-term projects and ensure that you’re meeting your business goals.
+Add text, hyperlinks, voice memos, and even turn your work into slides to share with your team.
 The basic plan is free, but there are also packages with more storage and additional features.

-As a small business owner, you won’t gain respect if you’re infamous for forgetting about meetings or other responsibilities.
+You won’t gain respect if you’re constantly forgetting about meetings, phone calls, bill payment dates, or other responsibilities.
 In addition to writing everything down, increase your productivity by holding yourself to a schedule.
 Using a planner will help you avoid procrastination and abide by deadlines.

 Become especially organized by developing calendars for specific areas of your small business that require consistent activity.
 For instance, this social media calendar will help you stay structured and know which platforms you’re posting to each day.

-In your role, you must eliminate distractions in order to master small business productivity.
-You can’t afford to waste time surfing the Internet or hanging out with friends during work hours.
-If you struggle with self control, there are solutions that can help you foster efficient time management skills.
+In your role, you must eliminate distractions and stay focused to master small business productivity.
+You can’t afford to spend time surfing the Internet or hanging out with friends during work hours.
+If you struggle with self-control, there are solutions that can help you foster efficient time management skills.

 Even if you’re incredibly productive, if your team isn’t just as organized, things could still fall through the cracks.
-Hold meetings to make sure your staff is staying on top of their responsibilities, and suggest tools that you think will benefit their work styles.
+To make sure that your staff is productive, hold weekly meetings, or suggest productivity tools that will benefit their work styles.
 This will guarantee a compatible, cohesive workflow.

 If you’re struggling with completing tasks or getting preoccupied, find an accountability partner who will keep you honest.
-Check in with them and let them know your progress on projects; you won’t want to have to admit you’ve been slacking on your work.
+Ask them to check-in with you on a weekly basis.
+Most likely, it’ll inspire you to work harder, because you won’t want to admit you’ve been slacking on your work.

-Scrambling to find important documents is stressful, and losing them could harm your company.
-Always keep sensitive information in a lockbox or other secure storage system.
-Don’t worry about losing passwords by storing them in a password manager service like LastPass or Dashlane.
-File away bills and other expense reports each month when you receive them.
+Scrambling to find important documents is stressful and losing them could harm your company.
+Always keep sensitive information in a lockbox or other secure storage system, such as a password manager like LastPass or Dashlane.
+File bills and other expense reports each month when you receive them.
 By making organization a habit, you’ll never risk misplacing something significant.

 The way you approach tackling tasks may be what is stifling your productivity.
-Complete your most crucial work first, so that once you’re finished you’ll only have smaller duties left to complete.
-By starting assignments ahead of time you will guarantee that your work isn’t rushed, and you won’t risk not completing it.
+Complete your most crucial work first, so that once you’re finished you’ll only have smaller duties left to finish.
+By starting assignments ahead of time you’ll guarantee that your work is completed on time.

 Everyone has more time than they think!
-The time spent waiting for appointments, eating lunch or other short periods can be used to complete small tasks or get re-organized.
-Take advantage of extra moments and use them for work instead of binge watching Netflix or other non-productive habits.
+Even the time you spend waiting for appointments, eating lunch, or other short periods can be used to complete small tasks.
+Take advantage of extra moments and use them for work instead of binge-watching Netflix or other non-productive habits.

 Efficiently managing responsibilities is part of the challenge of running a small business.
 By proactively implementing set ways to manage your work, you’ll be able to flourish as a leader.
-Ensuring small business productivity is a priority will make your job easier, and you’ll be able to appropriately manage all of your responsibilities.
+Focusing on your small business’s productivity will make your job easier and you’ll be able to better manage your responsibilities.